Utkarsh031205/amazon-clone-html-css/README.md

 # amazon-clone-html-css
-A clone of the Amazon homepage built using HTML and CSS.
+A clone of the Amazon home page built using HTML and CSS.